bytedeck/bytedeck/CONTRIBUTING.md

 1. This project uses git pre-commit hooks, set up with the Python "[pre-commit](https://pre-commit.com/)" module.
 These hooks trigger a series of checks every time a new commit is made.
 They ensure that the code is formatted correctly, and some even auto-correct certain simple issues.
 However, we don't have pre-commit hooks for running our Django tests, so the full test suite must still be ran separately.
 All pre-commit hooks are defined in the [.pre-commit-config.yaml](.pre-commit-config.yaml) file.
 Note that if auto-corrections are made, the commit won't complete, and you'll need to run the commit command again.
 It can also be helpful to run these hooks manually to ensure you have everything setup correctly:

    * using venv: `pre-commit run`
-   * using docker: `docker-compose exec web bash -c "pre-commit run"`
+   * using docker: `docker compose exec web bash -c "pre-commit run"`

    Note: Running pre-commit hooks manually is generally used for troubleshooting or setup verification, and is not a required step in the normal development workflow.
 ### Further Development
 After you've got everything set up, you can just run the whole project with:
-`docker-compose up`
+`docker compose up`

 And stop it with:
-`docker-compose down`
+`docker compose down`

 or to run in a local venv (assuming you have activated it), start all the docker services in the background (-d) except web, then run the django server locally:
-1. `docker-compose up -d db redis celery celery-beat -d`
+1. `docker compose up -d db redis celery celery-beat -d`
 1. `python src/manage.py runserver`

 ### First time only: